-The NSO reassessed the scale of poverty (in terms of consumption expenditure per capita) annually from 2005 to 2008 through its WMS.
-The 2008 WMS reports a reduction in the proportion of poor and ultra-poor people.
+The NSO reassessed the scale of poverty (in terms of consumption expenditure per capita) annually from 2005 to 2008 through its Welfare Monitoring Surveys.
+The 2008 WMS reports a reduction in the proportion of poor and ultra-poor.
 It found that the number of poor households within the total population had declined on a yearly basis: according the latest survey, 40 percent of households were poor, with the rate of decline sharpest among the urban population.
-A reduction in poverty was also evident among households in the lowest income quintile (i.e. ultra-poor).
-It reported that the proportion of ultra-poor households had annually declined from 22 to 15 percent.
-This
+A reduction in poverty was also evident among households in the lowest income quintile (i.e., the ultra-poor).
+It reported that the proportion of ultra-poor households had annually declined from 22 percent to 15 percent.
+This reduction in poverty was evident in all three regions, although the rate of decline in poverty has been comparably slowest in the Central Region, the heart of the tobacco economy.
+The reduction in poverty in the Southern Region can be least attributed to tobacco (only 9 percent of households grow tobacco), so the path out of poverty must owe to food crops (maize and pulses) and off-farm income.
+The absence of piece-work opportunities on tobacco farms may possibly account for the comparatively slower decline in ultra-poverty within this region.
+In contrast, the availability of these work opportunities in the Central and Northern Regions may explain the far lower proportion of households in the ultra-poor cohort who thus benefit from seasonal work.